gidven/saxo-api/README.md

 ### <a name="realtime3"></a>Step 3: Subscribe to updates

-In order to subscribe to events, you need to create a subscription with a POST request to the API.
+An 'empty' streaming websocket connection is now configured.
+In order to subscribe to events to be sent on this connection, you need to create a subscription with a POST request to Saxo's OpenAPI.
 This is an example to subscribe to order events:

 ```javascript
     var data = {